ElieTaklifi/ElieTaklifi/README.md

 # 💫 About Me:
-🌱 Freshly graduated from a BSc in Computer Science & CyberSec<br>👨🏽‍💻 Learning Full-Stack devellopement at the day<br>🕵🏽‍♂️ Learning Penetration Testing at night <br>🔭 Always working on my skills in the Security filed<br>👯 I’m looking to collaborate as an Full-Stack develloper or AppSec engineer <br> 💬 Ask me about anything would love to help you
+🌱 Graduated from a BSc in Computer Science & CyberSec<br>👨🏽‍💻 Working as SecOps at the day<br>🕵🏽‍♂️ Learning Malware Analysis at night <br>🔭 Always working on my skills in the Security filed <br>💬 Ask me about anything would love to help you

 ## 🌐 Socials: